benkeks/concurrency-theory.org/_organizations/ifip/ifip.md

 **Past Activities**

+* The [Colloquium on Principles of Formal Quantitative Analysis](https://wwwtcs.inf.tu-dresden.de/ALGI/PFQA/) on the occasion of [Christel Baier](https://wwwtcs.inf.tu-dresden.de/~baier/)’s birthday was organized as an IFIP WP 1.8 event.
+It took place on Saturday, 30 of August of 2025 associated to [CONCUR 2025](https://conferences.au.dk/confest2025/concur) in Aarhus, Denmark.
 * Some members of IFIP WG 1.8 organized a workshop on [25 Years of Combining Concurrency and Compositionality (WS25CCC)](https://www.tu-braunschweig.de/ips/research/events/ws25ccc) from August 6 to August 9, 2013 in Königswinter, Germany.
 * IFIP WG 1.8 organized a workshop on *Formal Methods for Embedded Systems* at FMweek in Eindhoven.
 * IFIP WG 1.8 together with IFIP WG 2.2 organized a workshop on "behavioural varieties in concurrency" at CONCUR 2009 in Bologna, on Wednesday 2 September 2009.